good-php/reflection/README.md

 - [ ] Extensions reflection (spl, zip, ds, dom etc)
 - [ ] Template types inference for functions

+### What not to expect

+Unlikely to have support:
+- "static" reflection (not executing PHP files that are being reflected)
+- reflecting non-PHP or invalid PHP files

+Unfortunately these creep into the territory of `roave/better-reflection`, which is just way too slow for runtime use.

 ### How reliable is this?

 It's in alpha, so this is de-facto not stable.
 However, we do take measures to avoid